flairNLP/flair/resources/docs/TUTORIAL_TAGGING_LINKING.md

 ## Next

 Go back to the [tagging overview tutorial](/resources/docs/TUTORIAL_TAGGING_OVERVIEW.md) to check out other model types in Flair.
-Or learn how to train your own NER model in our training tutorial.
+Or learn how to train your own sentiment analysis model in our [text classifier training tutorial]/resources/docs/TUTORIAL_TRAINING_TEXT_CLASSIFIER.md).